SonyResearch/MECTA/README.md

 ## Citation

-If you plan to use the codes in your research, please cite us using:
+If you plan to use our code in your research, please cite below:
 ```bibtex
 @inproceedings{hong2023mecta,
   title={MECTA: Memory-Economic Continual Test-time Adaptation},